jaydenaung/Terraform-AWS-TGW-Lab/README.md

 ```

-## Observe the environment (Once Terraform is complete)
+## Observe Your AWS environment (Once Terraform is complete)

-If you take a look at your AWS environment at this point, you'll notice that the following AWS resources were created by Terraform automatically.
+If you take a look at your AWS environment at this point, you'll notice that the following AWS resources were created by Terraform automatically (Look at the AWS network diagram).

 1. VPCs
 2. Subnets